HxHippy/PWGen/README.md

 ### Browser Integration

-1. Install the PwGen browser extension (coming soon)
+1. Install the PwGen browser extension (coming Q1 2026)
-2. Enable the local API server: `pwgen-cli server start`
+2. Enable the local API server: `pwgen-cli server start` (in development)
 3. Connect the extension to your local vault
 4. Enjoy seamless auto-fill capabilities